vdaluz/trello-extractor/README.md

 ### File Permission Errors
 - Ensure you have write permissions to the output directory
 - Check that the exports directory contains your JSON files

+### Manual Attachment Download
+If automatic download fails for specific attachments:
+1. Check the `attachment_info.md` files in each list's attachments folder
+2. Copy the URLs from these files
+3. Manually download attachments while logged into Trello
+4. Save them to the appropriate attachments folders

+## Use Cases

+- **Board Archival**: Preserve project history and documentation
+- **Data Migration**: Move content between project management tools
+- **Backup Creation**: Create local copies of important boards
+- **Documentation**: Convert Trello boards to readable markdown format
+- **Analysis**: Extract data for reporting or analysis

 ## Contributing